-To heat the bags: microwave for 2 minutes and flip over and heat for another 2 minutes. *note that all microwaves heat differently.
+To heat the foot warmer: microwave for 2 minutes and flip over and heat for another 2 minutes. *note that all microwaves heat differently.
 To be on the safe side, perhaps you could start with 90 seconds on each side.
 If it isn’t hot enough, heat a little longer.

 Make a matching eye pillow for a nice therapy bag gift set.